VeroPolegre/Fincas_Front/README.md

 #### Scrum Methodology

-1. **Agile Approach:** We embrace an agile approach to project management.
+1. **Adopting Agile Methodology:** Our project management approach is rooted in the principles of agility.
-2. **Scrum Methodology:** Specifically, we follow the Scrum methodology.
+2. **Following Scrum Practices:** Specifically, Scrum methodology.
-3. **Iterative Development:** Scrum involves iterative development cycles known as "sprints."
+3. **Iterative Development:** Development cycles, within sprints.
-4. **Cross-Functional Teams:** We form cross-functional teams to tackle tasks.
+4. **Collaborative Teams::** Cross-functional teams are assembled to address various tasks.
-5. **Product Backlog:** We maintain a prioritized product backlog of work items.
+5. **Product Backlog:** Well-maintained product backlog ensures the prioritization of tasks.
-6. **Sprint Planning:** Before each sprint, we conduct sprint planning meetings to select tasks.
+6. **Sprint Sessions::** Comprehensive planning meetings are conducted to select tasks.
-7. **Daily Standups:** We hold daily standup meetings for team coordination.
+7. **Daily Standups:** Regular standup meetings facilitate daily coordination among team members.
-8. **Review and Retrospective:** At the end of each sprint, we review the work done and hold a retrospective to improve processes.
+8. **Review and Reflect:** Concluding each sprint, we review completed work and engage in retrospectives to enhance our processes.
-9. **Adaptation:** Scrum encourages adaptation based on feedback, allowing for flexibility.
+9. **Adaptability:** Scrum promotes adaptation based on feedback, fostering flexibility in our approach.
-10. **Continuous Improvement:** Our focus is on delivering value incrementally and continuously improving our processes.
+10. **Continuous Enhancement:** Our primary focus is to deliver incremental value and perpetually refining our methodologies.

 ## 6. Flow